Table of contents

 The amount of equipment you need depends on the size of your salon and the number of employees you decide to hire.
 Most salons have one salon station per employee, but hair stylists with opposite working schedules may be able to share a station.

 A small reception area is also necessary for most salons.
-You may want a seating area for clients waiting to see your stylists, as well as a front desk.
+You may want a seating area for clients waiting to see your stylists, as well as a front desk where you can greet customers.
 You can also display promotional offers for your business here.
-A mobile point-of-sale system is a must, and could even allow clients to pay while still in their chair.
+A point-of-sale system is a must, Opting for a mobile system could even allow clients to pay while still in their chair.

 Pro tip: Most of the salon equipment and furniture can be bought at wholesale prices provided you show proof that you are a qualified professional.
 It can be a great way to save money if you are buying in bulk.